Vladimir Guerrero: Montreal Expos

 On July 7, 2001, Guerrero threw out Alberto Castillo in one of the best throws in MLB history.
 After a base hit by Toronto, Castillo, then a baserunner on second base, saw an opportunity to score a run, as the batter had hit the ball well into deep right field.
 Guerrero caught the ball off a bounce and threw it to his catcher, who caught it squarely.
 Castillo was tagged out short of home plate.
-The throw's distance has been estimated to have been roughly three hundred feet, with its vertical arch peaking at merely twenty-one feet.
+The throw's distance has been estimated to have been roughly three hundred feet, with its vertical arch peaking at merely 21 feet.

 Guerrero posted similar or slightly improved numbers through the 2002 season.
 He had also developed a running game, stealing 37 bases in 2001.
-In fact, for the 2001 season, Guerrero led the major leagues in power-speed number (35.4).
+Guerrero also hit 34 home runs, joining the 30–30 club for the first time in his career and leading the major leagues in power-speed number (35.4).

 In 2002, Guerrero led the National League with 206 base hits and 364 total bases.
-He also stole a career-high 40 bases, and fell one home run short of becoming the fourth member of the "40–40 club."
-However, he hit 30+ home runs and stole 30+ bases in both 2001 and 2002 (see 30–30 club).
+He also stole a career-high 40 bases and fell one home run short of becoming the fourth member of the 40–40 club.
+He became the first player in major league history to hit 30 home runs, steal 40 bases, and hit above .330 in one season.
+However, Guerrero led the majors in times caught stealing (20).

 Guerrero's 2003 season was shortened due to a back injury.
-In 394 at-bats, he hit .330, with 25 home runs, and 79 RBIs.
+In 394 at-bats, he hit .330, with 25 home runs and 79 RBIs.
 Because of the injury, some in the media thought signing him would be a risk.
 While Guerrero was playing injured, though, he still managed to hit for the cycle, on September 14, 2003.
+He would be the final Expo to hit for the cycle before their relocation to Washington after the 2004 season.

 Throughout his career, Guerrero set single season Expos records in batting average, slugging, on-base plus slugging (OPS), home runs, RBI, total bases (TB), hits, extra base hits (XBH), TOB, IBB, as well as several other records.
 He is the all time Expos career leader in batting (.323), homers (234), slugging (.588), and OPS (.978).
 Guerrero won the Montreal Expos Player of the Year award in 1998, 1999, 2000, and 2002.

-Los Angeles Angels of Anaheim
+Anaheim Angels / Los Angeles Angels of Anaheim

-Guerrero was a free agent for the first time after the 2003 season, and signed a five-year, $70 million deal with the Anaheim Angels on January 14, 2004 after being courted by several teams.
-The owner of the Angels, Arte Moreno, was the first Hispanic controlling owner of a Major League ballclub, and Guerrero cited Moreno's heritage as a motivating factor for choosing the Angels over other teams.
+Guerrero was a free agent for the first time after the 2003 season, and signed a five-year, $70 million deal that included a mutual $15 million option for a sixth year with the Anaheim Angels on January 14, 2004, after being courted by several teams.
+The owner of the Angels, Arte Moreno, was the first Hispanic and Latino American controlling owner of a Major League ball club, and Guerrero cited Moreno's heritage as a motivating factor for choosing the Angels over other teams.